Stéphanie Frappart to referee UEFA Super Cup

 Article body

-UEFA is breaking new ground by appointing Stéphanie Frappart to referee the UEFA Super Cup on 14 August.
-This will be the first time that a female official takes charge of a major UEFA men's competition event – a showpiece match seen as the curtain-raiser to the new season, pitting the UEFA Champions League holders against the winners of the UEFA Europa League at Beşiktaş Park in Istanbul.

-In July, the Frenchwoman had the honour of refereeing the FIFA Women's World Cup final between the United States and the Netherlands in Lyon.
-She also took charge of the 2017 UEFA Women's EURO semi-final where the Netherlands played England.

-Frappart will lead a team made up mostly of female officials.
-She will be accompanied by Manuela Nicolosi of France and Michelle O'Neill from the Republic of Ireland who will be the assistant referees for the match.
-The pair, like Frappart, also officiated at the Women's World Cup final on 7 July.
+As in the Women’s World Cup final, Frappart will be assisted by compatriot Manuela Nicolosi and Michelle O'Neill from the Republic of Ireland.
 The fourth official will be Turkey's Cuneyt Cakir.

-"I have said on many occasions that the potential for women's football has no limits and I am delighted that Stéphanie Frappart has been appointed to officiate at this year's UEFA Super Cup along with assistant referees Manuela Nicolosi and Michelle O'Neill," said UEFA President Aleksander Čeferin.

 "As an organisation, we place the utmost importance on the development of women's football in all areas.
 I hope the skill and devotion that Stéphanie has shown throughout her career to reach this level will provide inspiration to millions of girls and women around Europe and show them there should be no barriers in order to reach one's dream."